SeeedDocument/Seeed-WiKi/docs/Grove-Button.md

 Follow these simple steps to build a Grove circuit using the momentary ON/OFF button:

-When using the module in conjunction with an Arduino or a Seeeduino, use the Grove - Base Shield and connect the Grove - Button module to the shield using a designated Grove Interface.
+When using the module in conjunction with an Arduino or a Seeeduino, use the Grove - Base Shield and connect the Grove - Button module to the shield using a designated Grove interface.
 Also attach an output module such as a Grove - Red LED which will get triggered based on input received from the button.
 Upload the following sample sketch to make the LED turn ON and OFF based on input from Grove - Button:

 ```c